chrisant996/clink/docs/clink.md

 Here's how you can set up a portable configuration for Clink:

 1. Put your Lua scripts and other tools in the same directory as the Clink executable files.
-For example fzf.exe, z.cmd, oh-my-posh.exe, or etc can all go in the same directory on a flash drive or network share.
+For example fzf.exe, z.cmd, oh-my-posh.exe, starship.exe etc can all go in the same directory on a flash drive or network share.
 2. Make a batch file such as `portable.bat` that injects Clink using a specific profile directory.
    - On a flash drive, you can have a portable profile in a subdirectory under the Clink directory.
    - On a network share, you'll want to copy some initial settings into a local profile directory (a profile directory on a network share will be slow).